How to invoice your clients for expenses

 If you’re registered for VAT

-If your business is registered for VAT and you incur an expense that you want to include on an invoice, you have to charge VAT on that expense at the rate you usually charge for your services.
+If your business is registered for VAT and you want to invoice a client for a cost, you will have to charge VAT to your client on that expense (unless it counts as a disbursement).

-For example, if you stayed in a hotel that cost £120 + VAT while visiting a client to provide a training session, you could simply add the £120 + VAT as a new line on your invoice.
+For example: if you stay in a hotel that costs £120 + VAT while visiting a client to provide a training session, you could simply add the £120 + VAT as a new line on your invoice.

-If you bought an item that was zero-rated for VAT, such as a train ticket, you’d still need to add VAT to the cost when invoicing your client.
-This means that if you wanted to invoice your client for a train ticket that cost you £50, and you want to recharge it at the same price, you need to charge £60 (£50 plus 20% VAT).
-This is because when you recharge the cost to your client, you are the one supplying the service (as opposed to the train company supplying the service to you).
+If you buy an item that is zero-rated for VAT, such as a train ticket, you’ll still need to add VAT to the cost when invoicing your client, typically at the standard rate.
+This means if you want to invoice your client for the full cost of a train ticket that cost you £50, you will need to charge them £60 (£50 plus 20% VAT).
+This is because when you recharge the cost to your client, you are the one supplying the service to them (as opposed to the train company supplying the service to you).

-If your customer is also registered for VAT, then they might be able to claim back the VAT you charged them when they file their VAT return for the quarter.
+If your client is also registered for VAT, they might be able to claim back the VAT you charged them when they file their VAT return for the quarter.

 Disclaimer: The content included in this blog post is based on our understanding of tax law at the time of publication.
 It may be subject to change and may not be applicable to your circumstances, so should not be relied upon.
 You are responsible for complying with tax law and should seek independent advice if you require further information about the content included in this blog post.
 If you don't have an accountant, take a look at our directory to find a FreeAgent Practice Partner based in your local area.